Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems

-\begin{remark} \Cref{determinationCor1} basically indicates that if two scatterers are of sufficiently small sizes (might be with different medium contents) and produce the same far-field pattern, then they must be very close to each other in the sense that their supports must have a nonempty intersection. \end{remark}
+\begin{remark} \Cref{determinationCor1} basically indicates that if two sources are of sufficiently small sizes (might be with different medium contents) and produce the same far-field pattern, then they must be very close to each other in the sense that their supports must have a nonempty intersection. \end{remark}

 \begin{remark} On the other hand, \cref{determinationCor2} implies that the exact number and approximate locations of well-separated scatterers are uniquely determined by a single far-field measurement, a question studied in \cite{GHS}.
-The above proof works also for the inverse source problem in which case there is no requirement on having a low wavenumber.
-This gives a formal proof for the numerical results in \cite{Griesmaier1,Griesmaier2}. \end{remark}
+This gives a proof for the numerical results in \cite{Griesmaier1,Griesmaier2}. \end{remark}